 Vaginal infections are common problems in women and can be caused by various things such as bacteria, fungi, viruses or protozoa.

-Yeast infections are usually caused by yeasts of the genus Candida, which occur naturally in the vaginal flora.
-If the balance of microorganisms is disturbed, excessive growth of yeasts can occur, which can cause itching, burning, discharge and pain when urinating.
-Yeast infections can be promoted by antibiotic therapy, hormonal changes, diabetes, pregnancy or a weakened immune system.
+Yeast infections are usually caused by yeast fungi of the genus Candida.
+If there is an imbalance in the vaginal flora, these fungi can multiply rapidly.
+Typical symptoms are itching, burning, whitish, crumbly discharge and pain when urinating.
+Triggers can be antibiotic therapy, hormonal changes, diabetes, pregnancy or a weakened immune system.
+Treatment is usually with antifungals in the form of creams or tablets.

 Bacterial vaginosis